 -1.00 Perfect negative correlation

-Perfect positive correlation +1.00 is the strongest correlation and means that two securities move in tandem with each other producing identical results.
-A perfect negative correlation means two securities move identically opposite of one another subtracting each other out.
-And a 0.00 correlation coefficient indicates that two securities move completely independently of one another and would be non-correlated assets.
+Perfect positive correlation +1.00 is the strongest correlation and means that two securities move together, producing identical results.
+A perfect negative correlation means two securities move identically opposite of one another, subtracting each other out.
+A 0.00 correlation coefficient indicates that two securities move entirely independently of one another and would be non-correlated assets.

 Want to learn how you can get stable tax-advantaged income and equity growth in today’s market?